Salary and Employment Info for a Doctor of Health Science Degree

 A D.H.Sc. program can prepare professionals to teach courses in their area of specialty.
 For example, a physical therapist who obtains a D.H.Sc. typically is qualified to teach courses leading to a master's degree in physical therapy at a college or university.
 Health professions educators can be hired as part-time, adjunct or full-time, tenured faculty members.
 Many faculty conduct research, in addition to teaching.

 Salary and Employment Info for Health Professions Educators

 Because the field of health care is expanding and more health care workers, such as nurses, are needed, opportunities for individuals qualified to teach health sciences are on the rise.
 The U.S. Bureau of Labor Statistics (BLS) reported that nursing instructors made a median wage of $65,940 in 2013, while postsecondary teachers in health specialties, such as pharmacy and public health, earned a yearly median wage of $85,030.

 While clinical research positions have traditionally been linked to Ph.D. and M.D. graduates, those with a D.H.Sc. also are prepared to conduct clinical research in the field in which they have a master's degree.
 Universities, hospitals, and private and governmental laboratories are common employers.

 Salary and Employment Info for Clinical Researchers

-The BLS reports that employment for medical scientists is forecast to increase 36% between 2010 and 2020.
+The BLS reports that employment for medical scientists is forecast to increase 13% between 2012 and 2022, which is about average.
 More medical scientists and clinical researchers are expected to be needed as the population grows and pharmaceutical developments increase.
-The BLS listed the median annual salary for medical scientists in May 2012 as $76,980.
+The BLS listed the median annual salary for medical scientists in May 2013 as $79,840.

 Medical and Health Service Manager